 Paternal contribution

-It was possible to estimate paternal contributions only with SS1 and SS2, for which the seed parent was known.
+It was possible to estimate paternal contributions only with SS1 and SS2, for which the seed parent identity was known.
 These contributions are reported, by CSO, for each genotype in Figure 3.
-All parental genotypes contributed as pollen parents, but a high degree of heterogeneity was observed (parental genotypes were identified as pollen parents from 1 to 28 times).
+All parental genotypes contributed as pollen parents, but a high degree of heterogeneity was observed (the 51 parental genotypes were identified as pollen parents from 1 to 28 times).
 As SS2 focused exclusively on CSO-2, a larger number of pollen parents were recovered for CSO-2 (719) than for CSO-1 (113) and CSO-3 (191).
 The number of ramets per genotype and per CSO partly accounted for the heterogeneity of paternal contributions (Figure 4).
 Paternal contribution was, indeed, significantly correlated with genotype representativeness (expressed as the percentage of ramets per genotype in orchard); Pearson’s correlation coefficient was significant and estimated at 0.45 in CSO-1, 0.52 in CSO-2 and 0.48 in CSO-3.

 Self-fertilization was estimated for all three sampling sets and amounted to 5.4% over the 2,552 samples analyzed.
 Results for SS1 are reported in Table 3, with no significant differences detected between the four seed parents (selfing rates were 4.1%, 4.0%, 8.3%, 6.0% for seed parent A, B, C, D, respectively).
 By contrast, in SS2, selfing rates were variable and ranged from 0 to 26% (Figure 5).
 The rate of self-fertilization was not correlated with the number of ramets per genotype (data not shown).